 The dates for booking the July Sun Holidays are for three-night weekend breaks and four-night weekday breaks.
 Peak season prices run higher, so if school holidays aren’t an issue, aim for term-time dates if possible.

-Check out the dates for booking and their price brands:
+Check out the dates for booking and their price bands:

-Applying online means you’ll see which dates or parks are unavailable so you can adjust until you’ve got dates you like that you can choose.
+Applying online means you’ll see which dates or parks are unavailable so you can adjust accordingly.
 Another advantage is that once you’ve applied, you’ll be instantly approved or denied.

 Applying by post adds the cost of a stamp and removes many of these benefits, although one of your preferences will usually be allocated to you.
 It may take up to three weeks to hear if your application is unsuccessful.